This super tasty rich and creamy curried banana chutney is just perfect served with everything from a curry to a ham sandwich and so much more.

 - You won’t find curried banana chutney in the shops!

-- This chutney is super easy to make and of course it tastes delicious too.
+- This banana chutney is super easy to make and of course it tastes delicious too.

 - Making banana chutney is a great way to use up those leftover bananas that never seem to get eaten up.